Salina

 User Testing

-Before going deeper into the visual design, we planned Usability testings for 5–10 users.
 We gave users a set of main instructions and created a script to be able to explain the activity before putting hands on the job.
 This helps us to be able to watch the users interacting with the prototype without feeling the urge of give away hints.

 Gracias por aceptar participar en esta evaluación.
 Nuestro objetivo es ver qué tan fácil o difícil de usar es este producto digital.
 Te queremos avisar que nos gustaría grabar tus reacciones y opiniones.
 Es completamente con una finalidad de estudio, los testeos son anónimos y nadie aparte del equipo de investigación los verá.
 Una vez que nos des tu consentimiento, comenzaremos a grabar y te pediremos que lo repitas, para que quede constancia de tu aprobación.De todas maneras, es posible que te pidamos que nos aclares algunas afirmaciones de vez en cuando.